 - Modern Sourcing – modernsourcing.com – Founded in 2013 and based in Ho Chi Minh City, Modern Sourcing is a small sourcing agency with a comprehensive suite of whole-process sourcing services, including: sourcing consultation, finding suppliers, negotiation, factory audit and inspection, sample & prototype development, production management, quality control, and shipping.
 They are mainly focused in eco-friendly/nature-fibre products, garments & fashion accessories, furniture and garden-ware, and packaging.
 They have a small client base.

 - Vina Concepts – www.vinaconcepts.com – With offices in the USA and Australia, the little-known Vina Concepts has been around since 2018.
-They help Buyers design and manufacture products in Vietnam, including development of standard operating procedures and quality-control protocols, as well as more generic sourcing services and shipping-coordination.
+They help Buyers design and manufacture products in Vietnam, including development of standard operating procedures and quality-control protocols, as well as more core sourcing services and shipping-coordination.

 - Vico Logistics – www.vico.com.hk – A Hong-Kong based shipping & logistics company operating across SE Asia, including services to help Buyers find suppliers within Vietnam.